 "That is, I think, always a bit of problem with Well…it's a very hard play to describe," McCann said in the days following a positive review in The Times, which usually results in a spike in ticket sales.
 There was indeed a post-review box office spark, she said, but it clearly was not wildfire, as office reports now indicate.

+Though Well will close before the Tony nominations come out, observers expect it to be remembered by the nominators, possibly picking up a Best Play nod and almost definitely netting a Best Featured Actress in a Play nomination for Jayne Houdyshell's work as Kron's mother.
 Well began at The Public Theater downtown in 2004, where it also got solid reviews before playing a 2005 run at American Conservatory Theater in San Francisco, where it was further refined.

 Previews began at the Longacre Theatre March 10.
 Leigh Silverman (Off-Broadway's Danny and the Deep Blue Sea, Jump/Cut, Oedipus at Palm Springs) directs Well, as she has previous engagements of the presentational, highly theatrical work — a seriocomic investigation about wellness and the mystery of parent/adult child relationships.

 Well is produced by Elizabeth Ireland McCann, Scott Rudin, Boyett Ostar Productions, True Love Productions, Terry Allen Kramer, Roger Berlind, Carole Shorenstein Hays, John Dias, Joey Parnes (executive producer) in association with Larry Hirschhorn and The Public Theater and The American Conservatory Theater.

 OBIE Award winners Lisa Kron and Jayne Houdyshell reprise the roles they created when Well had its premiere at The Public Theater in 2004.
 They played a subsequent 2005 run at American Conservatory Theater in San Francisco.